 The County is making preparations by upgrading infrastructure, protecting vulnerable communities and supporting innovative solutions.
 Since 1991, the Board of County Commissioners has passed about 50 resolutions to establish an ecologically, economically and socially sensitive approach to climate change.

-Greenhouse gas commitment and targets2015 community GHG emissions by sector
+- 2015 community GHG emissions by sector

 Miami-Dade County is working toward ambitious greenhouse gas emission reduction goals for greenhouse gas (GHG) emission reductions.
 The Mayor and Board of County Commissioners have committed to reducing GHG carbon pollution emissions from 2008 levels by 80 percent by 2050.
 The County has started by targeting the largest sources of emissions - electricity for buildings and transportation.